Can I apply for a joint loan online?

 1. Gather all your personal information together

-Both of you will need this information:
+Joint loan applicants will need this information:

-• bank details - potentially for all open accounts
+- bank details, potentially for all open accounts

-• current address and previous addresses - covering the last three years
+- current address and previous addresses, covering the last three years

-• employment details - for any current employers
+- employment details for any current employers

-• personal information – such as your date of birth
+- personal information, such as your date of birth

 2. Make a joint application

-3. Receive an outcome from the lender
+3. Receive a decision from the lender

 If you’re happy with the terms of the loan agreement, sign and return it to the lender.
-Make sure you read all the information carefully before signing it because it’s a legally binding contract.
+Make sure you read all the information carefully before signing it, because it’s a legally binding contract.

 5. Wait for the funds to be transferred over

-Once you’ve returned the credit agreement, wait for the funds to be transferred across to your nominated account.
-This may happen on the day of approval, or it may take a few business days up to two weeks – it’s different for every lender.
-They should be able to give you a rough idea of how long it will take so you know when to check your bank account.
+Once you’ve returned the credit agreement, wait for the funds to be transferred to your nominated account.
+This may happen on the day of approval, or may take a few business days or weeks – it’s different for each lender.

-We're a credit broker not a lender.
+Intelligent Lending Ltd is a credit broker, working with a panel of lenders.
 Homeowner loans are secured against your home.